afrin-afia/adversarial-robustness-toolbox/README.md

 docker run -i <image_name>
 ```

-A demo video showing how to reproduce the experiments using the pre-buils Docker image is available in this [`folder`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/demo%20video-%20reproducing%20results)
+A demo video showing how to reproduce the experiments using the pre-buils Docker image is available in this [`folder`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/demo%20video-%20reproducing%20results).

 ## Manual Installation
 For manual installation process follow the guide provided in the [`ART git repository`](https://github.com/Trusted-AI/adversarial-robustness-toolbox/wiki/Get-Started#setup).
+While reproducing the experiments using manual setup, kindly follow the instructions provided in the corresponding `README` files.

+Instructions to manually replicate the experiments on image data are available here.

+Instructions to manually replicate the experiments on text data are available here.

+Instructions to manually replicate the experiments on audio data are available here.

 ## Experimental Results
 Experimental results and outputs from the attacks on image dataset are available [`here`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/fruits/inputOutput).

-Experimental results and outputs from the attacks on text dataset are available [`here`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/sgrid/outs)
+Experimental results and outputs from the attacks on text dataset are available [`here`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/sgrid/outs).

-Experimental results and outputs from the attacks on audio dataset are available [`here`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/urbansound/outs)
+Experimental results and outputs from the attacks on audio dataset are available [`here`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/urbansound/outs).

 ## Documents
-The final project report is available [here]()
+The final project report is available [here]().

-The final project presentation slide is available [here]()
+The final project presentation slide is available [here]().

 ## Acknowledgement
 I acknowledge that, all external resources that have been used in this project properly listed and referred.
-I would also like to express my thankfulness to our course instructor Professor Dr. Karim Ali.
+I would also like to express my thankfulness to our course instructor Professor [Dr. Karim Ali](https://karimali.ca/).